Part 1: Tel Aviv

 Yes, totally Israeli.
 How Israeli?
 When I went to speak to the manager about the Hotel, instead of using the opportunity to extol the already apparent virtues of the Hotel, we chatted about American Jews.
 She wanted to know why most American Jews still don’t visit Israel and what they could do to get them to come.
 She didn’t speak like a tough as nails businesswoman intent on filling rooms – she spoke like someone who truly missed her distant family.
 It was really heartwarming – and you know what a cynical bastard I usually am!

 Yeah.
 It was a great time.
 Totally awesome.
 Dan Hotels has 13 properties in Israel – the Dan and the Dan Panorama in Tel Aviv (where my Mom worked), the Dan Carmel, the Dan Panorama and the Dan Gardens in Haifa, the Dan Accadia in Herliya, the Dan Caesaria, the Dan and the Dan Panorama in Eilat, the Dan Gardens in Ashkelon, and in Jerusalem, the Dan Panorama, the King David Hotel and the next Hotel we visited – the Dan Boutique.

 What?
 You loved this review SO much that you already want to book a stay at a Dan Hotel?
-Well then click on the banner below and make a reservation today!
+Well then CLICK HERE to make a reservation today!